LeeRoy Yarbrough: 1969 and later

-In the 1969 Daytona 500, Yarbrough found himself trailing Charlie Glotzbach by 11 seconds with ten laps remaining.
+In the 1969 Daytona 500, Yarbrough was trailing Charlie Glotzbach by 11 seconds with ten laps remaining.
 On the final lap, Yarbrough ducked to the low side to make the pass, but a lapped car was in that lane.
 Yarbrough dived to the low side in turn 3 to clear the lapped car, nearly clipping the apron.
 He took the lead from Glotzbach and dashed under the checkered flag a car length in front to win the Daytona 500.
 Next, he won Darlington's Rebel 400 in the final four laps, then won Charlotte's World 600, lapping the entire field at least twice.
-He also bagged the summer 400-miler at Daytona, prevailing in a late-race battle with Buddy Baker, making him the third driver in NASCAR history to sweep both Daytona races.
+He also won the summer 400-miler at Daytona, prevailing in a late-race battle with Buddy Baker, making him the third driver in NASCAR history to sweep both Daytona races.
 Yarbrough won the summer race at Atlanta International Raceway despite a 102-degree fever.
 He captured The Southern 500 by passing David Pearson on the last lap.
 He won by a full lap at Rockingham in October, overcoming a lap deficit when a flat tire sent him into the wall.
 By season's end, Yarbrough had seven wins to his credit and was named American Driver of The year.

 After his successful 1969 season, Yarbrough’s performance record trailed off.
 A victim of the factory withdrawal, Yarbrough had to scramble to locate rides in Grand National events.
 He won once in 1970 at Charlotte Motor Speedway, and only entered six races in 1971.
 In 1972, he accepted a ride in a Ford owned by independent campaigner Bill Seifert.
 He registered nine top 10 finishes in 18 starts.
 Yarbrough showed up for Daytona's 1973 Speedweeks, but failed to earn a starting berth for the Daytona 500.
 He virtually dropped out of sight after that, never again showing up at a NASCAR event.